 Japanese women are expected to gift the following chocolate on Valentine’s Day depending on the kind of relationship they have with the recipient:

-Giri-choco – This gift, known as ‘obligation chocolate,’ is given as a sign of gratitude to male friends, family members, bosses, or colleagues.
+Giri-choco – This gift, known as ‘obligation chocolate,’ is a sign of gratitude to male friends, family members, bosses, or colleagues.

-Honmei-choco – Honmei-choco is a type of chocolate that is often handmade and given as a gift to a romantic partner, such as a spouse or significant other.
+Honmei-choco – Honmei-choco is a type of chocolate often handmade and given to a romantic partner, such as a spouse or significant other.

 Jibun-choco – Jibun-choco is chocolate that you can treat yourself to as a well-deserved little gift